-r Readonly, file must exist (default) Read/write, file must exist Create file, truncate if exists Create file, fail if exists Read/write if exists, create otherwise
+r Readonly, file must exist (default)

-r+
+r+ Read/write, file must exist

-W
+W Create file, truncate if exists

-w- or x
+w- or x Create file, fail if exists

-a
+a Read/write if exists, create otherwise

 Changed in version 3.0: Files are now opened read-only by default.
 Earlier versions of h5py would pick different modes depending on the presence and permissions of the file.